nelson-lang/nelson/modules/characters_encoding/src/cpp/simdutf/README.md

 ## Base64

+The WHATWG (Web Hypertext Application Technology Working Group) defines a "forgiving" base64 decoding algorithm in its Infra Standard, which is used in web contexts like the JavaScript atob() function.
+This algorithm is more lenient than strict RFC 4648 base64, primarily to handle common web data variations.
+It ignores all ASCII whitespace (spaces, tabs, newlines, etc.), allows omitting padding characters (=), and decodes inputs as long as they meet certain length and character validity rules.
+However, it still rejects inputs that could lead to ambiguous or incomplete byte formation.

-We also support converting from [WHATWG forgiving-base64](https://infra.spec.whatwg.org/#forgiving-base64-decode) to binary, and back.
-In particular, you can convert base64 inputs which contain ASCII spaces to binary.
+We also converting from [WHATWG forgiving-base64](https://infra.spec.whatwg.org/#forgiving-base64-decode) to binary, and back.
+In particular, you can convert base64 inputs which contain ASCII spaces (' ', '\t', '\n', '\r', '\f') to binary.
 We also support the base64 URL encoding alternative.
 These functions are part of the Node.js JavaScript runtime: in particular `atob` in Node.js relies on simdutf.

+The key steps in this algorithm are:

+- Remove all whitespace from the input string.
+- If the resulting string's length is a multiple of 4 and it ends with one or two '=' characters, remove those '=' from the end (treating them as optional padding).
+- If the length (after any padding removal) modulo 4 equals 1, the input is invalidâ€” this prevents cases where the bit count wouldn't align properly to form whole bytes.
+- Check that all remaining characters are valid base64 symbols (A-Z, a-z, 0-9, +, /, or =); otherwise, invalid.
+- Decode by converting each character to its 6-bit value, concatenating the bits, and grouping them into 8-bit bytes.
+At the end, if there are leftover bits (12 or 18), form as many full bytes as possible and discard the trailing bits (4 or 2, respectively), assuming they are padding zeros.

+This forgiving approach makes base64 decoding robust for web use, but it enforces rules to avoid data corruption.

-Converting binary data to base64 always succeeds and is relatively simple:
+The conversion of binary data to base64 always succeeds and is relatively simple.
+Suppose that you have an original input of binary data `source` (e.g., `std::vector<char>`).

 ```C++
 std::vector<char> buffer(simdutf::base64_length_from_binary(source.size()));